mjlollar/significance_testing/README.md

 ## Generalied Linear Model
 - R scripts for glm used in [1]

-## Benjamini-Hochberg corrections to data
+## Multiple Testing corrections
-- R scrtips for multiple testing p-value adjustments in [1]
+- R scripts for Benjamini-Hochberg corrections adjustments in [1]

 ## Anova
-- R scripts for anova in [1]
+- R scripts for simple anova in [1]

 Note: Resampling relies on the pseudo-random number generator module in python ('random').
 Due to this, identical inputs to script may produce slightly different output.
 To force identical outputs for a given input, seed the random generator in script before the first call to the random module (e.g. rd.seed(10)).